 Even before the pandemic, India was the second largest national group to be enrolled in MOOCs.35 Since the onset of the pandemic, MOOCs have recorded an exponential increase in demand.
-They are among the most favored platforms for students to develop in-demand skills: Seventy-eight percent of the students in our survey prefer MOOCs or EdTech platforms, while 63% believe their institutions should tie up with MOOC providers to enhance the learning experience.36
+They are among the most favoured platforms for students to develop in-demand skills: Seventy-eight per cent of the students in our survey prefer MOOCs or EdTech platforms, while 63% believe their institutions should tie up with MOOC providers to enhance the learning experience.36

 MOOCs and EdTech platforms are also an excellent resource for learners in remote pockets of the country, as India’s national MOOC platform, SWAYAM, is doing.
 This can help widen the outreach of education.
 Unlike most other MOOC providers, SWAYAM allows students to earn academic credits.41

 However, the government will need to keep a close watch on the forces driving the rapid adoption of such platforms.
 A recent UGC warning directed both EdTech companies and institutions, especially the former, to discontinue providing degrees and diplomas using franchise agreements with UGC-recognized institutions.42

 As of 2020, nearly 93% of rural youth had not received any vocational training.43 Eliminating geographical, socioeconomic and other barriers to learning is essential to enable equitable education across the nation.
 While higher education institutions will play a central role, other stakeholders will be equally critical.